AIDA-DEV-TEAM/NDA-Main-upd/README.md

 ### Frontend User Flow

-1. **Landing page:** Select a service category from the grid (e.g., "Building Coverage").
+1. **Home Page:** View the landing page with NEOM branding and select a service category from the grid.
-2. **Category panel opens:** Depending on the category:
-   - **Site Details / Network:** Fill out a questionnaire one question at a time (stored locally, no backend call).
-   - **Building Coverage:** Click "Interact with AI Agent" to start a chat session with the LLM.
+2. **Navigate to Chat:** Click on a category to navigate to the Chatbot-style chat interface.
-3. **Chat interface:**
+3. **Chat Interface:**
+   - Modern Chatbot-style layout with header showing NEOM logo and name
+   - Back button to return to home page
+   - Theme toggle for dark/light mode
+   - New chat button to restart conversation
+   - Auto-initialized chat session on page load
-   - Read the agent's question.
+   - Read the agent's question displayed in the chat history
-   - Type your answer in the input field.
+   - Type your answer in the input field at the bottom
-   - Click "Send Answer" or press Enter.
+   - Press Enter or click send button
-   - Agent validates and asks the next question.
+   - Agent validates and asks the next question
+   - Messages display with smooth animations and proper formatting
-4. **Completion:** When all 5 questions are answered, the agent outputs "Done" and displays a Markdown-formatted Network Infrastructure Requirements Summary (BoQ).
+4. **Completion:** When all questions are answered, the agent outputs "Done" and displays a Markdown-formatted Network Infrastructure Requirements Summary (BoQ).
-5. **Start New:** Click "Start New" to reset and begin another session.
+5. **Start New:** Click the new chat button (+ icon) to reset and begin another session.### Example Questions

-### Example Questions

 The backend asks 5 primary questions in sequence: